Why I’m Done With “Healing”

 What does “healed” even mean, really?

-And where the f*ck are we trying to get to, when we can only ever arrive here?
+And where the fuck are we trying to get to, when we can only ever arrive here?

-Maybe, just maybe, the ache that leads us to healing isn’t a flaw to fix, but a sensation to welcome home.
-And not because it’s impressive, or ascended, but because it’s honest.
+Maybe the ache that leads us to healing isn’t a flaw to fix, but a sensation to welcome home, again and again.
+And not because it’s impressive, or ascended, but because it’s honest, and life can be fucking brutal.

 A wise friend told me: